 Financing and funding the cost of care in UK

-When faced with financing long term care, it is important to understand if there is any support you can get in terms of funding that can minimise the financial investment and cost of care needed for your chosen option.
+When faced with financing long term care, it is beneficial to start by getting a care needs assessment for your loved one by contacting your local social services team.
+This assessment will determine whether there is any support available in terms of funding that can minimise the financial investment and cost of care needed for your chosen option.

 Local authority funding